-ENG 323 The English Novel in the
+ENG 323 The 18th Century Novel

-Neoclassical Age 3 credits Studies in novelists such as Defoe, Richardson, Fielding, Sterne, and Austen.
+Studies in novelists such as Defoe, Richardson, Fielding, Sterne, and Austen.
 Some considerations of the origins of the novel.

 ENG 324 The English Romantics

 A study of the Romantic Movements as seen in the works of such writers as Blake, Wordsworth, Coleridge, Byron, Shelley.